 Many cheaper wireless headphones also use lossy wireless tech, which means some information is being lost in the transition from your player to your headphones.
 If you're out for portable Bluetooth headphones, look for the aptX codec.
 It's still not 100 percent lossless, but it offers much better performance than standard Bluetooth.

-Active noise cancelling works best on low- and mid-frequency noise, such as engines, air conditioners and other such drones.
+Active noise-cancelling works best on low- and mid-frequency noise, such as engines, air conditioners and other such drones.
 It's generally less effective at reducing high-frequency noise than simpler isolation.
-If you want the best noise cancelling in the business, look at Bose's range of headphones.
-They don't always offer the very best sound quality, but their cancellation is second to none.

-We've drawn together the best headphones available now in one convenient location so whether you are looking for wireless headphones, noise-cancelling headphones or in-ear headphones we've chosen the best cans to suit your needs.
-If you are wondering if the Fanny Wang On-Ear Wangs or the ACS T2 Dual Driver Monitors are the ones for you, then look no further as you will find exactly what you are looking for in our comprehensive round-up of the best headphones of 2013.
+We've drawn together the best headphones available now in one convenient location so, whether you are looking for wireless headphones, noise-cancelling headphones or in-ear headphones, we've chosen the best cans to suit your needs.